jmrodri/scrums/install.md

 Locate good builds here:  https://openshift-release.svc.ci.openshift.org/

-Use the "Download the installer" link to get the correct installer binary to install the latest code.
+Use the *Download the installer* link to get the correct installer binary to install the latest code.

-Click the linux installer, should be something like openshift-installer-linux-4.1...tar.gz.
+Click the linux installer, should be something like `openshift-installer-linux-4.1...tar.gz`.
 Extract to a desired directory.

 Use builds from:

-4.1.x-x.ci: You want to test code that hasn't been built by OCP yet 4.1.x-x.nightly: You want to test code that customers will get if we shipped today.
+*4.1.x-x.ci*: You want to test code that hasn't been built by OCP yet
+*4.1.x-x.nightly*: You want to test code that customers will get if we shipped today.

 ## Get the auth secret